 THE STORY OF HALLOUMI

-The story of Halloumi starts in the Medieval Byzantine period (AD 395–1191) while a recipe for enhancing ḥalūm (‘cheese’) by brining is found in a 14th-century Egyptian cookbook.
-The halloumi was already known in Cyprus before the conquest of the island by the Turks in 1571.
-In a file published in the Official Gazette of the Republic of Cyprus, Doge Leonardo Dona, who lived in Cyprus, mentions the cheese in a handwritten document of 1556.
-However, the question of whether the basic recipe was born in Cyprus and then travelled to Lebanon and the Middle East has no definitive answer.
-In 2015 the European Commission has announced the registration of the names “Halloumi” / “Hellim” in Greek and Turkish, as a PDO product for cheese produced throughout the island of Cyprus, following a request submitted by the island’s cheesemakers and breeders.
+However, whether the basic recipe was born in Cyprus and then travelled to Lebanon and the Middle East has no definitive answer.
+In 2015, the European Commission announced registration of “Halloumi” / “Hellim” in Greek and Turkish as PDO names for cheese.
+The PDO registration covers cheese produced throughout the island of Cyprus, following a request submitted by the island’s cheesemakers and breeders.

 HOW TO EAT HALLOUMI